IDMNYU/p5-fundamentals/_pages/ai/transformers.md

 ## Audio Models

 Audio models are a little trickier to use.
-This is due to two reasons: first, `p5.js` has a very complicated and non-intuitive process for recording audio from the microphone, and second, audio models require their inputs to have very specific audio formats, which `p5.js` doesn't always directly support.
+This is due to two reasons: first, `p5.js` has a very complicated and non-intuitive process for recording audio from the microphone, and second, audio models require their inputs to have very specific audio formats, which `p5.js` and `JavaScript` don't always directly support.

 Let's take a look at an audio model called [whisper](https://huggingface.co/Xenova/whisper-tiny.en) that transcribes audio.